South of the M4 Strategic Development Location (SDL)

 - Cutbush Lane – this site is located to the northeast of Shinfield Village, just off Cutbush Lane.
 It consists of 126 houses and associated landscaping and sustainable drainage systems (SUDS).
 Pre-construction work began in January 2016.
 Construction started in spring 2016.
-The show home is expected to be open in autumn 2016.
+The show home is expected to be open spring 2017

 - Langley Mead SANG (known as the Loddon SANG) – this site is located south of Shinfield Village, just off Hyde End Road.
 It consists of open recreational natural space with footpaths along the river, benches, common grazing land, and a car park.
 The Langley Mead SANG opened in May 2015.
 Visit the Langley Mead website for more details.

 - Thames Valley Science and Innovation Park website - this site is located northeast of Shinfield Village.
 The site is designated in the Borough’s development plan for employment space.
 Outline permission for phase 1 (18,850 sqm of floorspace) was granted in May 2010.
 Detailed permission for phase 1A was granted in August 2015.
 Construction began in July 2016.
 A reserved matters application for Phase 1B for a new cancer treatment centre and carpark was approved in December 2016.
 An outline application is now under consideration for Phase 2 for 57,110 square metres of research and development floorspace.

 - The new bridge over the M4, part of the new Eastern Relief Road, is now open.
 The whole of the Eastern Relief Road is expected to be finished in late 2016 - early 2017.

 For Spencers Wood, there are currently 6 development sites: